Stuttgart University station: Location

-The station is on a curve of the railway line and it is particularly deep.
-From the platforms to the surface three successive sets of stairs or escalators must be used.
-Alternatively, lifts are used.
+The station is situated on a curve with radius of 750 m and lies particularly deep, with the platforms being 21.5 m below ground level.
+From the platforms to the surface, three successive sets of stairs or escalators must be used.
+Alternatively, lifts are present.
 The station is located in an auditorium building of the university, which was built after the opening of the station.
-Also Universitätsstraße (University street) runs above the station, near the auditorium building.
+Universitätsstraße (University street) runs above the station, near the auditorium building.
 It provides a connection to federal highway 14 and the district of Büsnau.
 The bus stop located on the ground above the station is served by several bus lines.

-In contrast to the other underground stations in Stuttgart, the University station has platforms outside the tracks.
-The station walls are painted brown, reflecting the University.
-There are also motifs representing each faculty.
+In contrast to the other underground S-Bahn stations in Stuttgart, which employ island platforms, University station makes use of side platforms.
+The station walls, which are painted brown, reflect the University through attached motifs representing each faculty.

 Rail services

-The superimposition of S-Bahn lines S1, S2 and S3 results in a 5-minute interval service in the peak hours and a 10-minute interval service during the off-peak to Vaihingen and to Stuttgart city centre.
+The interlining of S-Bahn lines S1, S2 and S3 results in a 5-minute interval service in the peak hours and a 10-minute interval service during the off-peak to Vaihingen and to Stuttgart city centre.
 The station is classified by Deutsche Bahn as a category 4 station.